jlvandenhout/iota-streams-experience/succeeding/notifications/README.md

 ## Step 4.
 Create the Publisher
-In this step, we will create the Publisher binary that uses the functions we just created to announce a Channel and send one or multiple notifications to it.
+In this step, we will create the Publisher binary that uses the functions we just created to announce a Channel and publish one or multiple notifications to it.

 1. In the `src` folder, create a subfolder named `bin`.
 Any modules in this folder will automatically be compiled to separate binaries by Cargo.
 In this folder create a file called `publisher.rs`.